 - 1. Test in accordance with UKAS Lab 14 at least 5 non-automatic weighing instruments of differing capacities, to include Class I, II and III. - 2.
-Prepare uncertainty budgets to support calibrations of weighing machines - 3.
+Test in accordance with OIML R76 at least 5 non-automatic weighing instruments of differing capacities, to include Class II and III. - 3.
+Prepare uncertainty budgets to support calibrations of weighing machines - 4.
 Conduct an intra laboratory comparison with at least 5 different capacities of weighing machines.